Top 5 best mountain lakes in Corsica to explore with your family New

 Our top five best mountain lakes in Corsica promise memorable family hikes.
 Between pine forests and rugged peaks, discover unique flora and fauna in their preserved natural habitats.

 These ecosystems are fragile.
-To preserve biodiversity, stay on the marked trails, do not pick plants, leave no trash behind, and avoid disturbing wild animals.
+To preserve biodiversity, stay on the marked trails, do not pick plants, do not leave any rubbish behind and avoid disturbing wild animals.
+Be responsible so that these landscapes remain accessible to everyone, today and tomorrow.

 Locate